I was married at Christmas. It was a magical time filled with family, friends, excitement, Christmas trees and laughter.

-They were the infamous Neiman Marcus cookies, packed with oatmeal, chocolate chunks, and pecans.
-You know the ones around which the stories swirl of the unfortunate customer who was charged $250 for the exclusive recipe after tasting the cookies and asking for the recipe in Neiman Marcus’s department store cafe.
-Of course, the story ends with the outraged customer vowing to get even by freely sharing the expensive secret recipe with as many of her friends as possible.
+I was thrilled to get this “exclusive” secret recipe.
+You know, the one around which the stories swirl of the unfortunate customer who was charged $250 after tasting the cookies and asking for the recipe in the department store’s cafe.
+Of course, the story ends with the outraged customer vowing to get even by freely sharing the expensive recipe with as many of her friends as possible.

 The story isn’t a bit true.
 But it makes the cookies all the more fun.
-With wrapping paper and ribbon, it was like a secret handshake welcoming me to the club -the club of grown women among whom secret recipes circulated, whose kitchens churned out holiday meals and treats to the delights of their friends and families.
+And receiving the recipe the year I got married was like a secret handshake welcoming me to the club -the club of grown women among whom secret recipes circulated, whose kitchens churned out holiday meals and treats to the delights of their friends and families.
 I was now entrusted as a keeper of the marvelous sought-after cookies.

 This recipe can be found in various places around the Internet.
-Below is my take on the version that was shared with me.
+This is my take on the version that was shared with me.

 Ingredients